Andrew Brown Jr. Shot 5 Times, Including ‘Kill Shot’ to Back of Head: Independent Autopsy

 Andrew Brown Jr., the Black man killed last week by sheriff’s deputies executing a search and arrest warrant, was shot five times—including one “kill shot to the back of the head” while his hands were on the steering wheel, according to his family’s lawyers and an independent autopsy.

-The autopsy, commissioned by the family’s lawyers, showed that the 42-year-old also had four bullet wounds in his right arm.
+The autopsy by Dr. Brent Hall, commissioned by the family’s lawyers, showed that the 42-year-old also had four bullet wounds in his right arm.
 The fatal shot to the head penetrated his brain and skull and didn’t exit his head, Wayne Kendall, an attorney for the family, said during a Tuesday press conference.
 Another attorney described Brown’s death as an “overkill execution.”

 “His death was caused by these officers with a bullet wound to the back of his head that caused him to lose control of the vehicle and crash into a tree,” Kendall said.
 “The time of death was within minutes of this particular gunshot wound to the head.”